Michael Campanaro: Baltimore Ravens

-Campanaro was drafted by the Baltimore Ravens in the seventh round (218th overall) of the 2014 NFL Draft.
+Campanaro was selected by the Baltimore Ravens in the seventh round (218th overall) of the 2014 NFL draft.
 He scored his first career touchdown while simultaneously recording his first career reception in Week 6 against the Tampa Bay Buccaneers on October 12, 2014.
 He proved to be useful in the Ravens offense until injuring his hamstring in Week 8 against the Cincinnati Bengals.
 He finished his rookie season with seven receptions for 102 receiving yards and a receiving touchdown.

-On October 1, 2015, Campanaro provided the first score of the game for the Ravens with a 9-yard rushing touchdown on an end-around play against Pittsburgh.
+On October 1, 2015, Campanaro provided the first score of the game for the Ravens with a nine-yard rushing touchdown on an end-around play against Pittsburgh.
 He was placed on injured reserve on October 3 due to a herniated disc.
 He finished the 2015 season with five receptions for 35 receiving yards to go along with two rushes for 17 rushing yards and a rushing touchdown in four games.

 On September 3, 2016, Campanaro was placed on injured reserve.
 On September 12, 2016, he was released from injured reserve.

 Campanaro was signed to the Ravens' practice squad on November 7, 2016.
 He was promoted to the active roster on December 14, 2016.
 In the 2016 season, he finished with three receptions for 106 receiving yards in three games.

 On April 6, 2017, Campanaro signed a one-year contract with the Ravens.
-In Week 6 of the 2017 season, against the Chicago Bears, he recorded a 77-yard punt return touchdown late in the fourth quarter to put the game in position to go to overtime, although the Ravens would ultimately lose 27-24.
-Over two months later, Campanaro would catch his first touchdown pass in over three years in a 23-16 win over the Indianapolis Colts.
+In Week 6 of the 2017 season, against the Chicago Bears, he recorded a 77-yard punt return touchdown late in the fourth quarter to put the game in position to go to overtime, although the Ravens would ultimately lose 27–24.
+Over two months later, Campanaro would catch his first touchdown pass in over three years in a 23–16 win over the Indianapolis Colts.
 In 13 games in the 2017 season, he finished with 19 receptions for 173 receiving yards and one receiving touchdown to go along with five carries for 42 rushing yards.